jmorgan0825/SpringConsulDemo/README.md

     Application

-#once you disable bootstrap then service discovery is diabled hence no feign @Loadbalanced annotated endpoint will fail
+#once you disable bootstrap then service discovery is disabled hence no feign @Loadbalanced annotated endpoint will fail
 #Also any name-resolved rest templates will not work.
 We would need to make more dynamic configuration to support disabling bootstrap.

 #Stackoverflow